salesforcecli/plugin-packaging/messages/package_version_create.md

 # code-coverage-long

 Calculate and store the code coverage percentage by running the Apex tests included in this package version.
 Before you can promote and release a managed or unlocked package version, the Apex code must meet a minimum 75% code coverage requirement.
-We don’t calculate code coverage for org-dependent unlocked packages or for package versions that specify --skipvalidation.
+We don’t calculate code coverage for org-dependent unlocked packages or for package versions that specify --skip-validation.

 # release-notes-url